Calistoga Christmas Faire cancelled until 2020

 “Without adequate funding or volunteers, we just can’t sustain the drain on dwindling resources.
 Our sole focus has been to keep our treasured community events running, but we have led this mission with our hearts.
 Now it’s time to take pause and replenish our losses.
 If we don’t, we won’t make it through another season,” said Karan Schlegel, board chair of Celebrate!
 Napa Valley.

-The board hasn’t been receiving any income from the fairgrounds since they removed themselves from it in January and needs to raise money (formerly known as the Napa County Fair Association, the board rebranded itself Celebrate!
-Napa Valley).
+The board hasn’t been receiving any income from the Calistoga fairgrounds since they removed themselves from it in January, becoming Celebrate!
+Napa instead of the Napa County Fair Association.
 They’ve also had a very difficult time recruiting volunteers, said Christy Gentry, the Faire’s publicist.

-The board is instead directing its efforts towards plans for next year, and a 50th Christmas Faire Celebration Dec.
+The board is instead directing its efforts toward plans for next year, and a 50th Christmas Faire Celebration Dec.
 5, 2020.

 “Rather than doing something mediocre this year, they really wanted to make the 50th celebration pop so the decision to move it to 2020 will allow the board to complete recruiting board members, hiring an executive director, re-evaluating the solvency of the organization, and do some fundraising for the event,” Gentry said.